0xAsten/foobar-lings/README.md

 - Watch

-The `watch` command in foobar_lings is similar to the `verify` command, but it runs the exercises in the recommended order and doesn't exit until all exercises have been completed.
+The `watch` command in foobar-lings is similar to the `verify` command, but it runs the exercises in the recommended order and doesn't exit until all exercises have been completed.
 This makes it a great tool for practicing Rust syntax and concepts in a structured way.

 With the watch command, you can: